Willem Prinsloo Agricultural Museum

 - 9 October – Rayton Classic Bike Race

-Indoor exhibition area – exhibitions include a formal display on the history of the development of agriculture in South Africa and displays of vehicles of yesteryear such as donkey and horse carts, carriages, coaches and spider carriages.
+Indoor exhibition area – exhibitions include a formal display on the history of the development of agriculture in South Africa and exhibits of vehicles of yesteryear such as donkey and horse carts, carriages, coaches and spider carriages.
 Various old agricultural implements will bring back pleasant memories to many visitors.

 Visitors can explore the 1880 and 1913 dwellings, outbuildings and three reconstructed Ndebele homesteads from various eras.
 The historic farmyard also has a variety of domesticated farm animals such as Colebrook pigs, Painted Persian sheep, Afrikaner cattle and indigenous chickens.